Robust Phase Retrieval Algorithm for Time-Frequency Structured Measurements: Notation and setup

 In \cite{mixon1}, it is shown that in the noiseless case, one can perform phase retrieval with polarization using only $O(M)$ measurements.
-This algorithm is robust provided $\Phi_V$ consists of independent Gausian vectors and the number of measurements is $O(M\log{M})$.
+This algorithm is robust provided $\Phi_V$ consists of independent Gaussian vectors and the number of measurements is $O(M\log{M})$.
 In \cite{mixon2}, Bandeira, Chen, and Mixon adapt the polarization method to magnitude measurements of masked Fourier transforms of the signal.
-Using additive combinatorics tools, the authors show that the graph of measurements they are using for reconstructon is sufficiently connected provided that the total number of measurements is $O(M\log M)$.
-However, no stability results were obtained in \cite{mixon2} for the case of structured measurements.
+Using tools from additive combinatorics, the authors show that the graph of measurements they are using for reconstructon is sufficiently connected provided that the total number of measurements is~$O(M\log M)$.
+However, no stability results are given for the case of structured measurements as considered in \cite{mixon2}.

-In Section \ref{algorithm} we use the idea of polarization to build a recovery algorithm for time-frequency structured measurements and show reconstruction and stability guarantees for the constructed algorithm.
+In Section \ref{algorithm} we use the idea of polarization to build a recovery algorithm for time-frequency structured measurements and show reconstruction and stability guarantees for the designed algorithm.